NG-Joseph/NestJs-Tutorial/README.md

 In this repo, I will be learning the MVC architecture using NestJs.

 ## Aim
-My Final goal is to create a mini-CMS with TypeORM and Mongoose support.
+My Final goal is to create a mini-CMS using TypeORM with Mongoose support.